Estimated reading time: 5 minutes

 As the employee demonstrates the ability to perform delegated tasks, increase their responsibility.

 Keep in mind that not all employees will have the ability to take on more responsibility.

 Some employees have a limit as to how much they can handle without it affecting their stress level.
 That is OK.

 Target those employees who have the capacity, willingness, and interest in growing and help them increase responsibility.

-This offers them new and interesting responsibilities and allows you to focus on higher-level tasks.
+This offers them new and interesting responsibilities and allows them to focus on higher-level tasks.

 Examples of tasks that can be delegated:

 - Anything that is time-consuming and not in your particular skill set.